 The effects of the injection are usually immediate.
 It only takes a short time for the medication to achieve pain relief.
 However, nerve blocks are only a temporary fix.
 Depending on the medication mix, local anesthetics typically last for a few hours/days.
 Steroids are slower acting but longer lasting, sometimes providing relief for weeks or months.
 There may be a period where your symptoms return to baseline between when the local anesthetic wears off and the steroids have yet to take effect.
 Also, while most patients will experience relief, some may need to undergo several nerve blocks before they experience long term relief.
 Some may not ever experience benefit from this and may require different treatment methods to manage their symptoms.

 How is the procedure performed?

 This procedure is often done on an outpatient basis.
 However, some patients may require admission following the procedure.
 Ask your doctor if you will need to be admitted.

+Most common nerve blocks are administered in the operating room just prior to surgery.
 Nerve blocks usually take only minutes to administer.